-In June 2017 the Company acquired an option to earn a 100% ownership on nine claims and staked a further 11 claims to expand the McCord Property in size and scope.
-Natural coarse gold hosted in iron and/or manganese oxide, visible gold hosted in quartz veins, arsenopyrite, cinnabar and delicate free gold grains have been recovered from concentrates extracted during auger sampling completed in the McCord Creek drainage in early 2017.
-Under the terms of a letter agreement with the optionors on the nine claims, Endurance can earn a 100% interest in the property by completing a total of US\$50,000 in exploration expenditures and making US\$40,000 (US\$1,000 paid) in cash payments by December 31, 2024.
+In addition to the staked claims, the Company has an option to earn a 100% ownership in nine Alaska state mineral claims.
+Underlying these optioned claims, placer-related auger sampling has recovered natural coarse gold hosted in iron and/or manganese oxide, visible gold hosted in quartz veins, arsenopyrite, cinnabar and delicate free gold grains from concentrates in the lower McCord Creek drainage.
+Under the terms of a letter agreement with the optionors on the nine claims, Endurance can earn a 100% interest in the property by completing a total of US\$50,000 in exploration expenditures and making US\$40,000 (US\$2,000 paid) in cash payments by December 31, 2024.
 An additional bonus cash payment of US\$20,000 is payable if the Company wishes to exercise the option earlier than October 1, 2024.
-The option is subject to a 2% NSR interest, one-half of which can be purchased by Endurance at any time for US\$200,000.
-The Company is currently planning a program of soil and auger sampling for 2018 to evaluate the new acquisition.
+The option is subject to a 2% NSR interest, one-half of which can be purchased by the Company at any time for US\$20,000.